The tax filing deadline is quickly approaching. If you own a home, here are some important residential tax-saving incentives you should not miss:

-Gains on the sale of real estate are usually untaxed up to $250,000 for single taxpayers and $500,000 for married filing jointly.
-Gains in excess of these amounts will be identified on a Form 1099-S. Your cost basis can be adjusted with adequate record keeping of the improvements you have made to the home over time.
+- Gains on the sale of real estate are usually untaxed up to $250,000 for single taxpayers and $500,000 for married filing jointly.
+Gains over these amounts will be identified on Form 1099-S. Your cost basis can be adjusted with adequate record-keeping of the improvements you have made to the home over time.

 Tax Filing Deadline

 For 2019, the tax filing deadline is Monday, April 15th.
 To avoid penalties, all tax returns must be e-filed (or postmarked) by midnight on April 15th.
 If you missed out on any of these tax incentives, you can amend your returns after the deadline (you have three years to do this).
 Always seek the guidance of an experienced tax professional when making a home purchase or improvement decision based on the tax code.

 Brook is focused on lifestyle real estate investment properties as most people want a vacation home to make lifelong memories that endure for their entire family, leave a profound legacy for generations, and they want a solid financial investment at the same time.
 While the area does have many good realtors, there aren’t many with the unique financial, vacation home investing, and technology marketing background.
 Brook uses his diverse skill set to help clients properly evaluate and determine whether a vacation home makes financial sense.

 Explore homes and real estate in the Northern Michigan communities below or contact Brook Walsh to help you with your search.